kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week07/Week07.md

 Master process sending number 777 to process 2
 Master process sending number 777 to process 3
 ```
+Explanation :

+- The program initializes MPI environment and obtains the size and rank of the MPI communicator `MPI_COMM_WORLD`.

+- The master process (rank 0) chooses a number to send to all slave processes.
+In this case, the number chosen is 777.

+- The master process uses `MPI_Send()` in a loop to send the chosen number to all the other processes except itself.

+- Each slave process (with rank > 0) receives the number sent by the master process using `MPI_Recv()`.
+It specifies the source rank as 0 (the master process).

+- Each slave process prints the received number along with its own rank.

+- Finally, MPI environment is finalized using `MPI_Finalize()`.
 ---

 ## 3. Write a MPI program to read N elements of the array in the root process (process 0) where N is equal to the total number of process.
 The root process sends one value to each of the slaves.
 Let even ranked process finds square of the received element and odd ranked process finds cube of received element.
 Use Buffered send.

 ```cpp